ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

         + bike.frame.weight.get_value()[0]
     )

-And let's print the weight of the bike!
+And print the weight of the bike.

 .. code:: python